Learn how to reclaim your time, lock in your profit, and lead with systems that make the business run (and grow) without you holding it all together.

 Inside this episode:

 Most entrepreneurs think that the way to grow their sales is just to push harder.
-They work longer hours, they take more calls, they squeeze in just one more launch or one more post, and for a while that works.
-But eventually you hit a wall because there are only so many hours in a day and only so much energy that you can give.
-Today, I want to explore how CEOs scale their sales.
-How do they scale their sales without burning themselves out or becoming a bottleneck?
-The answer is really simple.
-They don't do everything themselves.
-They rely on other things.
+They work longer hours, take more calls, squeeze in just one more launch or one more post, and for a while that works.
+But eventually you hit a wall because there are only so many hours in a day and only so much energy you can give.

-So again, CEOs aren't doing everything themselves.
-They're relying on three things.
-There are three levers.
-So the first, like I said, is assets.
+So yes, CEOs aren’t doing everything.
+They’re pulling three levers.
+The first is assets.
 Assets are the tools that do the talking for you.
-So let me give you some examples.
-This could be a video that answers the top five questions that your prospects always ask.
-It could be a graphic that showcases your process.
+This might be a video that answers the top questions prospects always ask, a graphic that showcases your process, a case study that demonstrates results, or a clear offer doc that makes it obvious what someone is buying.

 Grab our step-by-step workbook to free up 10+ hours of time off of your schedule per week.